IT-Support-L2/Automated-System-WATCHDOG/README.md

 # Computer Resource Monitoring which display pop-up notification and automated alerting email is sent if conditions are not met.

+To successfully compile code with pyinstaller: You need to aadd icon path for show_toast notification and do not use --windowed flag.
+Sinmply run this command:

+# pyinstaller --onefile myfile.py

 ![System WATCHDOG.gif](https://github.com/IT-Support-L2/System-WATCHDOG/blob/main/System%20WATCHDOG.gif)